-- 1. Gain a deeper understanding of your interests, skills, and values as they relate to career choices - 2.
-Locate and familiarize yourself with career information and job search resources, including those offered by SIUE - 3.
-Explore ways to professionally network - 4.
-Make an informed decision about your choice to major in psychology - 5.
-Understand SIUE's psychology curriculum requirements, as well as experiential education opportunities - 6.
-Review APA style, 7th edition - 7.
-Demonstrate basic understanding of major subfields within psychology - 8.
-Familiarize yourself with the steps necessary to apply to graduate or professional programs - 9.
-Write a resume or curriculum vitae that effectively markets your skills, abilities, and experiences - 10.
-Learn about job search and interviewing strategies
+- 1. Gain a deeper understanding of their interests, skills, and values relating to career choices by reviewing related course material, participating in related classroom activities, and independently completing related assignments. - 2.
+Locate and familiarize themselves with career information and job search resources, including those offered by SIUE, by independently completing a related assignment. - 3.
+Explore ways to professionally network by utilizing related resources and information discussed in class. - 4.
+Make an informed decision about their choice to major in psychology by critically comparing their professional goals and expectations to related information presented in class and assigned readings. - 5.
+Understand SIUE's psychology curriculum requirements, as well as experiential education opportunities, by reviewing related lecture material. - 6.
+Demonstrate knowledge of APA style, 7th edition, by reading provided handouts, studying related lecture material, and independently completing a related assignment. - 7.
+Demonstrate advanced understanding of one psychology subfield by independently or collaboratively completing a related assignment.
+(Students may choose to work collaboratively or independently on the related assignment.) - 8.
+Familiarize themselves with the steps necessary to apply to graduate or professional programs by reviewing related information presented in class. - 9.
+Independently write a resume or curriculum vitae that effectively markets their skills, abilities, and experiences.
+Peer-review a classmate's resume or curriculum vitae. - 10.
+Learn about job search and interviewing strategies through lecture and self-study of independently found resources. - 11.
+Demonstrate knowledge of content presented in class by completing exams (designed to be completed individually, from memory, without external aids) related to the material. - 12.
+Practice professionalism skills, including planning and time management, by meeting all course deadlines.